xemu-project/xemu-website/docs/docs/about.md

 ## System Requirements

 xemu runs on Windows, macOS, and Linux systems.
 An OpenGL 4.0-compatible GPU is required.
 Most recent integrated GPUs will work.

 Please note that xemu is an evolving project and, although xemu can run on large number of systems, actual game performance is in flux and will vary based on the characteristics of your system.

-## Open Source Development
+## Compatibility

-xemu is developed on GitHub at https://github.com/xemu-project/xemu.
-Contributions are welcome!
+xemu emulates the hardware of the original Xbox, and in doing so is intended to be compatible with all software that can run on real original Xbox hardware, including official release titles and homebrew applications.

+The [xemu compatibility tracking system](https://xemu.app/#compatibility) tracks compatibility of official release titles.
+Title compatibility status is provided by volunteer reporters in the community, as the reporter experienced the title in the current version of xemu on their computer at time of reporting.
+As the project evolves, reports may need to be updated.
+You are invited to help improve the project by submitting an updated compatibility report.
+Join the Discord server to learn how to contribute!

 ## License

 xemu is free and open source software.
 Binaries and source of xemu are made available under the terms of the GNU General Public License, version 2.

 xemu depends on several great open source libraries.
 Each distribution of xemu includes a LICENSE.txt file which includes specific license information for relevant libraries.

+## Open Source Development

+xemu is developed on GitHub at https://github.com/xemu-project/xemu.
+Contributions are welcome!
+See [here](https://xemu.app/docs/dev/) for xemu development documentation.